JosephLenton/PHP-Error/Readme.md

 ![Better Error Message](http://i.imgur.com/WdvX9.png)

+When an error strikes, the page is replaced with a full stack trace, syntax highlighting, and all displayed to be readable.

 Features
 --------
- * trivial to use, just one file
+ * trivial to use, it's just one file
- * makes errors as strict as possible (good for code quality, and tends to improve performance)
+ * makes errors as strict as possible (encourages code quality, and tends to improve performance)
  * provides more information
  * fixes some errors which are just plain wrong
  * syntax highlighting
- * provides code for your error
+ * provides code snippets
  * looks pretty!

 Example Usage